sjsu-smallwood-group/mirror-control/README.md

-This system will create experimental log that look like this:
+This system will create an experimental log that looks like this:

 ![Screenshot of end goal](./docs/experimental-log-on-7-22-2023.png)